iuliachiriac/mailsender/README.rst

 Description
 -----------
-This is a very simple application used to send individual e-mails using different templates to multiple persons based on a CSV input file.
+This is a very simple application used to send individual e-mails using different templates to multiple recipients based on a CSV input file.

 Installation
 ------------